ICIJ/node-tika/README.md

 ## Credits and collaboration ##

-Developed by [Matthew Caruana Galizia](https://twitter.com/mcaruanagalizia).
+Developed by [Matthew Caruana Galizia](https://twitter.com/mcaruanagalizia) at the [ICIJ](http://www.icij.org/).

 Please feel free to submit an issue or pull request.
+Don't forget to add your name to the `CONTRIBUTORS` file.

 ## License ##

-Copyright (c) 2013 Matthew Caruana Galizia.
-Licensed under an [MIT-style license](http://mattcg.mit-license.org).
+Copyright (c) 2013 The Center for Public Integrity®.
+See `LICENSE`.

 Apache Tika JAR distributed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).